 How Can I learn Finite Element Analysis?
 The Complete Guide

-One of the most asked questions by beginners in engineering simulation is how to learn Finite Element Analysis.
-This process is not easy, especially if you want to learn by yourself and not in university, but with motivation, it can be achieved.
+One of the most frequently asked questions by beginners to engineering simulation is how to learn Finite Element Analysis.
+This process is not easy, particularly if you want to learn by yourself, not in university.
+However, with a little motivation and direction, it is achievable.

-Let’s start by explaining what FEA is.
-The Finite Element Analysis is the simulation of any given physical phenomenon using the numerical technique called Finite Element Method (FEM).
-Engineers use it to reduce the number of physical prototypes and experiments and optimize components in their design phase to develop better products, faster.
-To understand it in depth, this SimWiki article “What is FEA” is a relevant resource.
+Let’s start by explaining what exactly FEA is.
+The Finite Element Analysis is the simulation of any given physical phenomenon using a numerical technique called Finite Element Method (FEM).
+Engineers use this method to reduce the number of physical prototypes and experiments, and to optimize components in their design phase to develop better products, faster.
+To understand and learn FEA in depth, this SimWiki article “What is FEA” is a great resource.

-This article aims to be a list of valuable resources such as books, papers, validation examples, and more that can help you learn or improve your knowledge about FEA.
+This article aims to be a list of valuable resources such as books, papers, validation examples, and more, all of which can help you learn or improve your knowledge about FEA.
 It is important to note that, in comparison with fluid mechanics problems, FEM is more commonly used for solid mechanics problems.
-There are several generic resources and guidance available on the Internet but most of these are based on the one-size-fits-all theory.
-Firstly, it is important to understand the perspective of the learner, whether we’re talking about a designer, hobbyist, engineer, mathematician or programmer.
+There are several generic resources and guides available on the Internet, but most of these are based on the one-size-fits-all theory.
+Firstly, it is important to understand the perspective of the learner, whether the person is coming to FEM as a designer, hobbyist, engineer, mathematician or programmer.

-For its application, SimScale provides an easy to use cloud-based platform that provides an interactive interface suitable for FEM simulations.
-A starting guide for SimScale can be found in the blog article “Learn SimScale in 30 days” and YouTube video “Getting started with SimScale” is another great starting guide.
+For its application, SimScale provides an easy to use, cloud-based platform that provides an interactive interface suitable for FEM simulations.
+A starting guide for SimScale can be found in the blog article “Learn SimScale in 30 days“, and the YouTube video “Getting started with SimScale” is another great starting guide.

-Engineer, Designer & Hobbyist Perspective to Finite Element Analysis
+Engineer, Designer, and Hobbyist Perspective to Finite Element Analysis

-For a professional engineer, designer, or hobbyist, the most important aspect is to understand the right way to set up a problem.
-For someone using FEA from this perspective, an FEA tool is a black box into which appropriate inputs are provided and corresponding outputs are analyzed to make design decisions.
+For a professional engineer, designer, or hobbyist, the most important thing is to understand the right way to set up a problem.
+For someone using FEA from this perspective, an FEA tool is a black box.
+Appropriate inputs are applied and corresponding outputs are analyzed to make design decisions.
 This corresponds to most of the industrial design departments where FEA is used.

-Hence, it is paramount to understand the pre- and post-processing aspects of the process in great detail.
+With this in mind, it is essential to understand the pre- and post-processing aspects of the process in great detail.
 Any computer program runs on the philosophy of garbage in, garbage out (GIGO).
 Thus, if the inputs are not well understood, one will end up dealing with results that don’t make sense physically.
-In addition, the job description of most engineers or designers does not entail debugging the backend FEA program but only to use the results.
-This is why it’s even more important to be sure of the correctness of the pre-processing.
+In addition, the job description of most engineers or designers does not include debugging the backend FEA program, they are only required to use the results.
+This is why it’s even more important to be absolutely certain of the accuracy of the correctness of the pre-processing.

 Creation of Geometry / CAD Model

-One of the first steps is to create a reasonable geometry (or CAD model) that is as near to reality as possible.
-The geometry is generally simplified to creating a computationally feasible and efficient model.
-A convenient way to create CAD models could be to use tools like Onshape and Autodesk Fusion 360.
-Both these tools are cloud-based and allow free usage.
-While Onshape currently allows up to 10 models to be stored in private, Autodesk Fusion360 allows three years of free usage for students, designers, and hobbyists.
+One of the first steps is to create a reasonable geometry (or CAD model) that reflects reality as closely as possible.
+The geometry is generally simplified to create a computationally feasible and efficient model.
+A convenient way to create CAD models is to use tools like Onshape and Autodesk Fusion 360.
+Both of these tools are cloud-based and allow free usage.
+While Onshape currently allows up to 10 models to be stored in private, Autodesk Fusion 360 allows three years of free usage for students, designers, and hobbyists.

-It is not always essential to start from the drawing board, however.
-Alternatively, one can find CAD models from several public forums.
+It is not always essential to start from the drawing board. however.
+CAD models can also be found on several public forums.
 One important word of caution while using CAD models from forums (such as GrabCAD) is to consider the small engravings made by authors.
-Such engravings can significantly affect the mesh creation and need to be removed before using.
-Upon removal of engravings, please provide appropriate citations as required by GradCAD download licenses.
-Some tips you can find in this YouTube video: “Preparation of geometry for FEM simulation“.
+These engravings can significantly affect the mesh creation and need to be removed before using the models.
+Upon removal of engravings, it is essential to provide appropriate citations as required by GradCAD download licenses.
+You can find some great tips in this YouTube video: “Preparation of geometry for FEM simulation“.

 Pre-Processing: Meshing and Setting up the Problem

-Once the model has been discretized, the model parameters need to be provided.
-The model parameters including defining relevant materials, constraints like contacts or rigid bodies and assignment of appropriate boundary conditions like displacement and/or force boundary conditions.
+Once the model has been discretized, the parameters need to be provided.
+The model parameters include defining the relevant materials, constraints like contacts or rigid bodies, and assigning appropriate boundary conditions such as displacement and/or force boundary conditions.

 The material can be linear, elastic or hyperelastic when large deformations are involved.
 In addition, inelastic effects like plasticity or viscoelasticity could also be demonstrated by the material.
 These aspects need to be taken into consideration and appropriately planned for.
-Some tips on modeling hyperelastic materials can be found in these blog articles: “Choosing the right hyperelastic material model” and “Modeling elastomers using FEM”.
-Additional tips when inelastic effects are involved can be found here: “Modeling inelasticity with SimScale”.
+Some tips on modeling hyperelastic materials can be found in the following blog articles: “Choosing the right hyperelastic material model” and “Modeling elastomers using FEM”.
+For additional tips on modelling inelastic effects can be found here: “Modeling inelasticity with SimScale”.

-In addition to the issues above, the material could undergo damage or fracture.
-Many commercial software solutions provide limited features for these nonlinearities and hence appropriate manuals need to be referred to using such advanced features.
+In addition to the previously discussed issues, the material could also undergo damage or fracture.
+Many commercial software solutions provide limited features for these nonlinearities, and hence appropriate manuals need to be referred to when using such advanced features.

 Finally, the boundary conditions need to be provided.
-Most often, displacement boundary conditions are preferred in comparison to force boundary conditions, primarily due to stability issues.
+In the majority of cases, displacement boundary conditions are preferred to force boundary conditions.
+This is primarily due to stability issues.
 In addition, nonlinearity in boundary conditions could arise from aspects like contact.
 Thus, appropriate contact models need to be assigned to the bodies/surfaces in contact.
 The state-of-art is surface-to-surface contact using penalty, Lagrange or augmented Lagrange formulations.
 A more detailed assessment of contact models can be found in the blog article on “Contact mechanics and friction”.

-As discussed earlier, FEA is not the most popular among fluid mechanicians.
-Fluid mechanics involves the advective/convective terms or these are the first-order terms in the Navier-Stokes equations.
+As discussed earlier, FEA is not the most popular among those who work with fluid mechanics.
+Fluid mechanics involves the advective/convective terms, which are the first-order terms in the Navier-Stokes equations.
 The presence of these terms reduces the stability of the solution, primarily at high wave numbers.
-Hence, Finite Difference Method (FDM) is preferred in fluid mechanics solutions.
-However, as discussed in our article on “What is FEA?” novel techniques have been developed as a modus operandi to overcome this problem and continue using FEM.
-Nevertheless, two aspects to consider in setting up a problem related to fluid mechanics are if the flow can be considered laminar or if turbulence is important.
-Some tips and discussions on the issue can be found in the forum topic on “Laminar or Turbulence”.
-If the flow needs to be considered as turbulent, it is necessary to choose the right turbulence models and here again, we can redirect to the discussion on various turbulence models.
+Hence, the Finite Difference Method (FDM) is preferred in fluid mechanics solutions.
+However, as discussed in our article on “What is FEA?”, novel techniques have been developed as a modus operandi to overcome this problem and continue using FEM.
+Nevertheless, these are two key aspects to consider when setting up a problem related to fluid mechanics.
+These are whether the flow can be considered laminar, or whether turbulence is important.
+Some tips and discussions on this issue can be found in the forum topic on “Laminar or Turbulence”.
+If the flow needs to be considered as turbulent, it is vital that the right turbulence models are selected.
+Again, we recommend seeking further information in the referenced discussion on various turbulence models.

 The final and most important step to help you learn Finite Element Analysis is to post-process the results.
-There are several tools available for post-processing but we can recommend the open-source tool ParaView.
-ParaView is also embedded into SimScale to assist online post-processing.
+There are several tools available for post-processing, but we recommend the open source tool ParaView.
+ParaView is also embedded into SimScale to assist with online post-processing.
 Some tutorials on using ParaView for visualization can be found in the following YouTube tutorials:

-Most often people are happy to obtain a nice image of the simulation.
+In most cases, people are happy to simply obtain a nice image of the simulation.
 But what separates a nice picture from a realistic simulation result?
-Some tips on assessing the results of structural simulations can be found in the article on “When is it just a pretty picture?” and this webinar recording: “Tips for a Better Structural Analysis“.
-It becomes important to assess if the simulation results and numbers make sense.
-For example: If the failure threshold for a material is 100 GPa and the stress on the material is 200 GPa and the picture looks pretty, then there is something wrong with the simulation.
-In reality, the material should have failed but it is still carrying loads.
+Some helpful tips on assessing the results of structural simulations can be found in the article “When is it just a pretty picture?” and also in the webinar recording: “Tips for a Better Structural Analysis“.
+It is important to assess whether the simulation results and numbers actually make sense.
+For example, if the failure threshold for a material is 100 GPa and the stress on the material is 200 GPa, and the resulting picture looks pretty, then there is something wrong with the simulation.
+In reality, the material should have failed, but it is still carrying loads.

 This is where the domain knowledge comes in handy.
 A concise list of basic books to get a general domain knowledge include:

-For the more initiated engineers and designers who would like to get an engineering perspective on the working of finite element analysis, some good reads include:
+For the more established engineers and designers who would like to get an engineering perspective on the working of Finite Element Analysis, some helpful reads include:

 - Volume 01: The Finite Element Method: Its Basis and Fundamentals by O. C. Zienkiewicz and R. L.Taylor